 An intimate Korean affair

-This fine dining restaurant opened during the hectic pandemic and has still managed to earn a prestigious reputation amongst London foodies.
-The high-end restaurant in London Bridge is run by husband and wife duo Woongchul Park and Bomee Ki, who source the majority of their ingredients from the neighbouring Borough Market.
-The menu is chock with Korean flavours and techniques, and is experienced via their nine-course tasting menu.
-It only seats 26, so promises an intimate, cosy affair.
+This fine dining restaurant has earned a prestigious reputation among London foodies.
+The high-end restaurant in London Bridge is run by the husband-and-wife duo, Woongchul Park and Bomee Ki, who source the majority of their ingredients from the neighbouring Borough Market.
+The menu is chock-full of Korean dishes made using traditional techniques, and is showcased through their multiple-course tasting menu, available at lunch and dinner, with a vegetarian option.
+It only seats 26, so it promises an intimate, cosy meal.

 Hunan

-Italy meets Japan at Angelina in Dalston, where a ten or four-course omakase and kaiseki tasting menus take you on an gastronomy adventure.
+Italy meets Japan at Angelina in Dalston, where multi-course menus take you on a gastronomical adventure.
 They pay homage to both cuisines and are passionate about using the finest ingredients to showcase the best of their fusion dishes.
-The tasting menus are the chef's choice, and you can add on wine pairing for an additional surcharge.
+The dishes on the menus change every five weeks to reflect the seasonal ingredients, and you can add on wine pairing for an additional surcharge.

 The Clove Club